-If you suffer an injury on an international flight, the Montreal Convention entitles you to compensation for your financial damages and emotional damages.
-However, you cannot seek compensation for emotional damages unless you sustained a physical injury too.
+If you suffer an injury on an international flight, the Montreal Convention entitles you to compensation for your financial and emotional damages.
+However, you cannot seek compensation for emotional damages unless you also sustained a physical injury.
 In short, the Montreal Convention holds the airline responsible for passengers’ custody and care.

 If you are a domestic traveler, you can hold the airline liable for negligence under international travel rules if the flight itinerary includes any destination in a foreign country.
 This is true even if your injury occurs during the domestic portion of your flight.

 At Jaroslawicz & Jaros, PLLC, we have handled a wide variety of cases that involved airline passenger injuries.
 Some common types of airline injuries include: